-The old sailor sat at the seat So he could watch as the went by And he drank from a glass that was always For the of us would buy.
-And he would tell us tales the ships that sailed he was young and strong.
-And when he we'd heard enough of his words He'd break into song.
+The old sailor sat at the window So he could as the ships went by And he drank a glass that was always filled For the of us would buy.
+And he would tell us tales about the ships that he was young and strong.
+And when he thought we'd heard enough of his He'd into this song.
 Dee dee dee dah dah dah dee dee dee dah dah Dah dah dee dee dee dum.

-Each and every day he'd spend way Until the stroke of When a woman as as a dockside tough bursting through the door.
-She'd stalk up to sailor And he'd to the size of a pin.
-And she'd and shout and as she hauled him out He'd say with a sheepish
+Each and every day he'd this way Until the stroke of When a woman as as a dockside tough Came bursting the door.
+She'd up to that sailor And he'd to the size of a pin.
+And she'd curse and and as she hauled him out He'd say a sheepish grin:

-I've the southern oceans And the northern sea, But now that me over, me boys, It's harbor for me.
-I know you call us and Pepper, For an old I may be, But she may be pepper to you, me boys, She's sweet as to me.
+I've sailed the southern And the northern sea, But now that me over, me boys, It's harbor for me.
+I you call us Salt and Pepper, For an old I may be, But she may be pepper to you, me boys, She's sweet as to me.
 Dee dee dee dah dah dah dee dee dee dah dah Dah dah dee dee dee dum.

-Yes, we called Salt and Pepper, For the way she was And it seemed she got as as hot As red pepper does.
-And a of the boys made offers To protect him her wrath, But each and every time, he decline, Declaring a laugh:
+Yes, we them Salt and Pepper, For the way she was And it she got as least as hot As red pepper does.
+And a bunch of the boys offers To him from her wrath, But each and time, he would decline, with a laugh:

 (Repeat Chorus)

-had my body broken, Not drowned, but bone-dry. heard my name be spoken, I've spit in the eye.
-The sea was my mistress, Now Pepper's her.
-But just captain, Like my tough old were.
+I've had my broken, Not drowned, but bone-dry. heard my name be spoken, I've spit in the eye.
+The sea was my mistress, Now replaced her.
+But just captain, my tough old captain's were.

-And you can have milquetoast ladies, I'm made of old brine, And the gal you saw had in her craw, Not a lace of a spine.
-Sure, the old can get tough at times, But a sailor's I've been, And a storm's about, you learn to ride it out, So you can sail again.
+And you can have milquetoast ladies, I'm of old salt brine, And the gal you saw had in her craw, Not a instead of a spine.
+Sure, the old can get tough at times, But a sailor's what been, And when a storm's about, you learn to it out, So you can once again.

 (Repeat Chorus)